Prerequisite/Corequisite Key

 3 credit hours

-Child Development is a study of the physical, psychological and social development of the individual from infancy through childhood.
+Child Development is the study of the physical, psychological, and social development of the individual from infancy through childhood.

 PSYCH 201